max-weller/chrome_remote_shell/README.md

 #chrome_remote_shell

-###Client for the Google Chrome browser's remote debugging shell.
+###Client for the Google Chrome browser's remote debugging api.

 New update replaces old api code with new - no longer compatibile with 3+ year old chrome, now compatible with Chrome Remote Debugging Protocol

   See <https://developer.chrome.com/devtools/docs/debugger-protocol> for details on Chrome's remote debugging protocol.